john09909/degreeauditspring/README.md

 * Implement PreReq logic for other majors
 * Dropdown of future courses to take based on prereq logic
 * Implementation on UTD Servers
-* Make Transfer student Credit Validation for
+* Make Transfer student Credit Validation for equivalent courses at UTD
-*

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)